 To learn more about the Disability Access Service—in addition to other accommodations that might be available based on the Guest with a cognitive disability’s individual service needs—please visit the Guest Relations Lobby at the theme parks.

-Should the Guest with a cognitive disability become over-stimulated or need some down time, several areas are available throughout the parks where a Guest can “take a break.”
-To locate the nearest area, please ask a Cast Member for assistance.
+Should a Guest with a cognitive disability become over-stimulated or need some down time, several quieter locations are available throughout the Resort where he or she can “take a break.”
+To find the break area nearest you, ask a Cast Member for assistance.

 For a complete list of locations, please download our Guide for Guests with Cognitive Disabilities.